romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 # Validation methods of columns

-It's expected that validation happens at the moment when application is receiving data from client, in the controller layer.
+It's expected that validation happens at the moment when the application is receiving data from the client, in the controller layer.

-ORM and query builder does not perform validation because it's expected that data is already validated when it reaches ORM.
+ORM and query builder do not perform validation because it's expected that data is already validated when it reaches ORM.

-You can convert the column schema into a validation schema with use of additional package.
+You can convert the column schema into a validation schema with the use of an additional package.

-Column methods described in this section do **not** affect on parsing or encoding when getting data from db or creating, they only have effect after converting to validation schema and using it in a controller or elsewhere.
+Column methods described in this section do **not** affect parsing or encoding when getting data from db or creating, they only have an effect after converting to validation schema and using it in a controller or elsewhere.

-For now only conversion to [Zod](https://github.com/colinhacks/zod) is supported.
+For now, only conversion to [Zod](https://github.com/colinhacks/zod) is supported.

 Install a package: